Transgender history: Ancient Greece, Ancient Rome, and Byzantium

 In Ancient Greece, Phrygia, and the Roman Republic and Empire, Cybele and Attis were worshiped by galli priests (documented from around 200 BCE to around 300 CE) who wore feminine clothes, referred to themselves as women, and often castrated themselves, and have therefore been seen as early transgender figures.

 In Rome, cross-dressing was also practiced during Saturnalia, which some argue reinforced established gender identities by making such practices unacceptable outside that rite.
 Romans also viewed cross-dressing negatively and imposed it as a punishment, as when Charondas of Catane decreed deserters wear female clothes for three days or when, after Crassus' defeat, the Persians hung a lookalike of the dead general clad as a woman.

+Works by Philo of Alexandria and Marcus Manilius during the early Roman Empire have been referenced by some scholars in relation to trans people; classical historian Paul Chrystal wrote that Philo's account "describes transsexuals".
+In his treatise On the Special Laws, Philo wrote that "expending every possible care on their outward adornment," some people were "not ashamed even to employ every device to change artificially their nature as men into women".
+"Craving a complete transformation into women", some even had their penises removed.

-Women who cross-dressed as men could have access to male opportunities, as depicted in the fictional story of an Athenian woman dressing as a man to vote in the ekklesia in Aristophane's Ekklesiazusae, or when Agnodice of Athens dressed as a man to get a degree in medicine, Axiothea from Phlius cross-dressed to attend Plato's lectures, and the wife of Calvisius Sabinus dressed as a soldier to join a military camp.
+Women who cross-dressed as men could have access to male opportunities, as depicted in the fictional story of an Athenian woman dressing as a man to vote in the ekklesia in Aristophane's Ekklesiazusae, or when Agnodice of Athens dressed as a man to get a degree in medicine, Axiothea from Phlius cross-dressed to attend Plato's lectures, and Cornelia, the wife of general Gaius Calvisius Sabinus dressed as a soldier to join a military camp.